 Detailed thematic analysis of a uniquely South African finding: how grid anxiety and range anxiety have fused into a single barrier to full EV adoption — and why hybrid technology resolves it directly.

-Petrol vs Diesel Divergence
+Petrol vs diesel divergence

 Sub-group analysis revealing that 90% of diesel drivers are open to a hybrid, 56.4% are very open, and this cohort is the closest to converting openness into action.